 Like just about every other small forward in the conference, 6'4" junior G Caleb Walker (7.1 points/game, 4.7 rebounds/game, in conference play) enjoyed a big game against Missouri, when the two teams met earlier this season.

 Completing the starting line-up for Doc Sadler's crew is 6'0" junior G Brandon Richardson (8.3 points/game, in conference play).
 Richardson is a tough match-up, as well, and is capable of scoring big numbers.

 Nebraska's bench is deep, and includes experienced players, in 6'4" senior G Drake Beranek, 6'4" sophomore G Eshaunte Jones, 6'11" junior C Andre Almeida, 6'10" sophomore F Brandon Ubel, and 6'2" sophomore G Ray Gallegos.

 Obviously, Doc Sadler's team wants to walk it up, and play a half court, possession game.
 They want to pound the ball inside to their big men on offense, and pack it in on the defensive end.
 On offense, the Cornhuskers will, at times, go inside out.
-When they do, the guys who will shoot it from behind the arc are Jeter (38%), Jones (31%), Richardson (29%), Walker (35%), McCray (38%), and Beranek (38%).
+When they do, the guys who have shot it from behind the arc during conference play are Jeter (33%), Jones (38%), Walker (40%), and McCray (44%).

-Missouri has five players scoring in double-figures, and seven players who average at least 7.7 points/game.
+ble-figures in conference play, and six players who average at least 7 points/game, in conference play.
 Missouri can score.
-The Tigers rank fifth nationally in scoring, at 85.8 points/game.
+Based on their entire season, the Tigers rank sixth nationally in scoring, at 82.8 points/game.

 But, it's Missouri's defense that just hasn't been up to snuff.